-This section contains downloadable data sets for use with navigation devices, Google Earth, or for research purposes.
+Now available are downloadable data sets for use with navigation devices, Google Earth, or for research purposes.
 The data source is the USGS MRDS database and contains records for mines of type “metallic” (does not include “non-metallic” mines).
-The data was sourced from the USGS in 2012.
 It should be assumed that all mines are on private property.

 The data is organized into individual KML and CSV files for each county in the state.
 It is recommended that you use Google Earth Pro (the desktop version) rather than the browser-based Chrome version of Google Earth due to performance issues with large data sets.

-CSV and KML files containing data for all mines in each county of your selected state: mine name, district (if available), elevation (if available), primary commodity (if available), latitude, longitude, county (not for Alaska), district (if available), MRDS mine ID.
+CSV and KML files containing data for all mines in each county of your selected state: mine name, district (if available), elevation (if available), primary commodity (if available), latitude, longitude, county, MRDS mine ID.

 Instructions on how to purchase these files:

-1. Purchase an annual membership (Mines or Business level) by visiting our memberships page, or login if you are already a member.
+1. Purchase a membership by visiting our memberships page, or login if you are already a member.

 Arizona Mines (10,227 Mines)